mchajdecki/osticket-prerequisites/README.md

 - Windows 10</b> (21H2)

-<h1 id="vm">In This tutorial we will be creating the following resources in Microsoft Azure and proceed to Install OS Ticket Inside the Virtual Machine.</h1>
+<h1>In This tutorial we will be creating the following resources in Microsoft Azure and proceed to Install OS Ticket Inside the Virtual Machine.</h1>

 - Resource Group
 - Windows Virtual Machine